Mohammad-AD/clean_gen_tool_plus/README.md

 - PrettyDioLogger for the best dio logging for debuggers
 - Offline Builder in case internet went off
 - A ready to use General Layer to help use in the app :
-    * constants / routing / theme / env settings / offline builder / shared preference
+    * constants / routing / theme / env settings / offline builder / shared preference / Queue Request / utils
+    * services like Dio, SharedPreferences, Connectivity, and more
+    * extensions for common types
+    * routing with auto_route
+    * Dependency Injection using get_it
+  and many many more
+- A ready to use responsive layouts and builders

-The project is built following the Clean Architecture principles, broken down into three main
+  * check rs_seek plugin for examples on how to implement responsive layouts The project is built following the Clean Architecture principles, broken down into three main
 layers:

-* business_layer – Manages state using Cubits (Bloc)
+* business_layer – Manages state using (Bloc)
 * data_layer – Handles models, networking, and repositories
 * general_layer – Contains constants, services, utilities, routing, and more
+* Dependency Injection – Uses get_it for service locator pattern
+* Features – Organized by feature, each with its own presentation layer

 ## Structure